Colonial-Dev/satpaper/README.md

 PRs to add automatic support are also welcome!

 ### Precompiled Binaries
-Precompiled versions of Satpaper are available for Linux (compiled against `x86_64-unknown-linux-musl`, which should Just Work™ on most distributions) and Windows in the [releases](https://github.com/Colonial-Dev/satpaper/releases) section.
+Precompiled versions of Satpaper are available for:
+- Linux (compiled against `x86_64-unknown-linux-musl`, which should Just Work™ on most distributions)
+- Windows (compiled on Github actions `windows-latest`)
+- macOS (compiled on Github actions `macos-latest`)

+All binaries can be found in the [releases](https://github.com/Colonial-Dev/satpaper/releases) section.
+Additionally, please note that I'm only able to test the Linux binary - please open an issue if there's something wrong with the binary for your platform (doesn't work at all, only works on the newest version, whatever.)

 ### From Source